 Original contributors included the U.S. Bureau of Reclamation, CAP, Metropolitan Water District of Southern California (MWD), Southern Nevada Water Authority and Denver Water.
 As the program has grown in popularity, other parties have expressed interest in joining the program, including municipal water providers and philanthropic foundations.
 The Walton Family Foundation has provided funding through Denver Water and California Six Agency has provided funding through MWD.
 Although they have contributed money, they have not had a say in which proposals were accepted.

 The agreement recently approved by the CAP board provides a path for these and other Third-Party Contributors to become equal partners as long as they commit to providing at least $1 million/year – the same as the other non-federal funders.

 The PSCP has funded several projects in Arizona including Bullhead City, the Tohono O’odham Nation, the Gila River Indian Community, the Colorado River Indian Tribes and 11 central Arizona irrigation districts.
 The most recent project in Bullhead City, compensated the city for recharging treated effluent that otherwise would have been lost to evaporation.
 This may contribute 8,800 acre-feet of water to the Colorado River water system over the next four years and possibly beyond.
 2018 will include new, similar projects in both the upper and lower Basin, encouraging additional conservation and thus more water left in the lakes.

 CAP and its partners have been making a noticeable difference by reducing demand (conservation), increasing supply (augmentation) and implementing system efficiencies.
-Efforts like these have contributed nearly 20 feet to the elevation of Lake Mead, keeping the system out of shortage for the past three years, going on four, years.
+Efforts like these have contributed nearly 20 feet to the elevation of Lake Mead, keeping the system out of shortage for the past three, going on four, years.